PlatONnetwork/docs/docs/加入 PlatON 网络.md

 - The PlatON node has been installed and the wallet file and node key have been created according to the instructions of `Installing a Node`.

-This section assumes that the server is Ubuntu 18.04, and the working directory where the executable file is located is ~/platon-node.
-Note that all subsequent command line operations are performed in the working directory.
+This section assumes that the server is Ubuntu 18.04, and the working directory the executable file is `~/platon-node`.
+Note that all subsequent commands should be run under the same working directory.